jsutcodes/bucketList/README.md

 21. Stay at the stanley hotel.
 22. Go to London and walk around while listening to "London Calling" (Preferably in front of Big Ben.)
 23. get a Nice Fitting tux.
+24. Become a tourist in the Town I live in. ( tube the poudre, ghost tour in FortCollins, Local restraunt. can we keep this down to 100$ day?)